 - A. Enrollment is limited to third-year students and second-year students in their second semester who have met the eligibility requirements.
 December graduates are eligible in the spring semester of their second year.
 To take a client-contact clinic, a student must be in good academic standing at the beginning of the semester in which the clinic is offered and have completed a professional responsibility course. - B. A student may not enroll in more than one Client-Contact Clinic for the entire academic year. - C. A student selected for a Client-Contact Clinic may not enroll in Interviewing, Counseling, and Negotiation in the same semester or future semesters, an externship during that same semester, or a Capstone Course during the same semester.
 Students who were enrolled in a clinic in the fall semester may enroll in a Capstone with special permission from the Associate Dean for Academic Affairs.
-Students who have taken Interviewing, Counseling, and Negotiations may enroll in a Client Contact Clinic provided they are not in the same semester. - D. A mandatory class meeting for all Fall 2023 client-contact clinic students will be held during the first week of classes.

-- E. Once you have been assigned to a clinic, you must notify the clinic professor if you choose to drop it.
+Students who have taken Interviewing, Counseling, and Negotiations may enroll in a Client Contact Clinic provided they are not in the same semester. - D. A mandatory class meeting for all Spring 2024 client-contact clinic students will be held during the first week of classes. - E. Once you have been assigned to a clinic, you must notify the clinic professor if you choose to drop it.
 If you are considering dropping a clinic, we highly encourage you to contact the clinical professor as soon as possible.
-This will allow for faster movement of the waitlist and help with general clinic administration. - F. CHAMPS Clinic An enrolled student must start participating in the security clearances in October of each year or they will be removed from this Clinic. - G. The prerequisites must be met before a student may enroll in a clinical course.
+This will allow for faster movement of the waitlist and help with general clinic administration. - F. CHAMPS Clinic An enrolled student must start participating in the security clearances in October of each year, or they will be removed from this Clinic.

+G. The prerequisites must be met before a student can enroll in a clinical course.
 The courses and respective prerequisites are listed below:

-Carolina Health Advocacy Medicolegal Partnership (CHAMPS): Evidence and PPR o Criminal Practice Clinic: Evidence, Criminal Procedure, and PPR o Domestic Violence Clinic: Evidence and PPR o Education Rights Clinic: Evidence and PPR o Youth Defender Clinic: Evidence, Criminal Procedure, and PPR
+Carolina Health Advocacy Medicolegal Partnership (CHAMPS): Evidence and PPR

+Criminal Practice Clinic: Evidence, Criminal Procedure, and PPR